veox/python3-krakenex/README.rst

 `krakenex`
 ==========

-Kraken.com exchange API, Python 3 package.
+Kraken.com exchange REST API, Python 3 package.

 This package is intentionally as lean as possible, and only provides a minimal interface to the `Kraken`_ cryptocurrency